MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 While attempting to ingest from multiple sources, errors might occur during the ingestion process.
 If an ingestion fails for one of the sources, it's logged and the client continues to ingest the remaining sources.
 After going over all sources for ingestion, an `IngestClientAggregateException` is thrown, containing the `IList<IngestClientException> IngestionErrors` member.

 `IngestClientException` and its derived classes contain a field `IngestionSource` and an `Error` field.
-The 2 fields together create a mapping from the source that failed to be ingested, to the error that occurred while the ingest was attempted.
-The information can be used in the `IngestionErrors` list to investigate which sources failed to be ingested and why.
+The two fields together create a mapping from the source that failed ingestion, to the error that occurred while the ingestion was attempted.
+The information can be used in the `IngestionErrors` list to investigate which sources failed ingestion and why.
 The `IngestClientAggregateException` exception also contains a boolean property `GlobalError`, that indicates whether an error occurred for all sources.

 ### Failures ingesting from files or blobs